-Flat-size pieces claimed at automation prices must meet the standards in 3.0 and the eligibility standards for the class of mail and price claimed.
-Pieces prepared with polywrap film must meet the standards in 1.5.
+Flat-size pieces claimed at automation prices must meet the standards in 1.0 and in 3.0, and the eligibility standards for the class of mail and price claimed.
+For automation flats, the size standards in 3.2 supersede the size standards in 1.1.